PEAK-Legacy/Trellis/README.txt

 1. When a ``Component`` instance is created, all its "non-optional" cell attributes are calculated after initialization is finished.
-That is, if the attribute has a rule or is a ``@perform``, the function is invoked, and the result is used to determine the cell's initial value.
+That is, if the attribute is a maintenance or performing rule, and has not been marked optional, then the rule is invoked, and the result is used to determine the cell's initial value.

-2. While a cell's rule is running, *any* trellis Cell whose value is looked at becomes a dependency of that rule.
+2. While a cell's rule is running, *any* trellis cell whose value is looked at becomes a dependency of that rule.
 If the looked-at cell changes later, it triggers recalculation of the rule that "looked".
 In Trellis terms, we say that the first cell has become a "listener" of the second cell.

 The first of these principles explains why the rectangle printed itself
-immediately: the ``show`` observer cell was activated.
+immediately: the ``show`` performer cell was activated.
 We can see this if we look at the rectangle's ``show`` attribute::

     >>> print r.show
     None

-(The ``show`` rule is an observer, so the resulting attribute value is ``None``.
+(The ``show`` rule is a performer, so the resulting attribute value is ``None``.
 Also notice that **rules are not methods** -- they are more like properties.)

-The second principle explains why the rectangle re-prints itself any time one of the attributes changes value: all six attributes are referenced by the ``__repr__`` method, which is called when the ``show`` observer prints the rectangle.
-Since the cells that store those attributes are being looked at during the execution of another cell's rule, they become dependencies, and the ``show`` rule is thus recalculated whenever the listened-to cells change.
+The second principle explains why the rectangle re-prints itself any time one of the attributes changes value: all six attributes are referenced by the ``__repr__`` method, which is called when the ``show`` performer prints the rectangle.
+Since the cells that store those attributes are being looked at during the execution of another cell's rule, they become dependencies, and the ``show`` rule is thus re-run whenever the listened-to cells change.

-Each time a rule runs, its dependencies are automatically re-calculated -- which means that if you have more complex rules, they can actually depend on different cells every time they're calculated.
-That way, the rule is only recalculated when it's absolutely necessary.
+Each time a rule runs, its dependencies are automatically re-calculated -- which means that if you have more complex rules, they can actually depend on *different* cells every time they're calculated.
+That way, the rule is only re-run when it's absolutely necessary.

 By the way, a listened-to cell has to actually *change* its value (as determined by the ``!=`` operator), in order to trigger recalculation.
 Merely setting a